xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 mental preparation - 15-20 minutes before sleep:

 	* must be detailed, vivid
-	* persuade unconsciousnes mind it happened
+	* persuade unconsciousness mind it happened

 ## Respecting your talent
 you have to be a legend in your own mind

 before you can be a legend in your own time.

 ## Commitment
-Devise a plan and commit yourselft to it, persevere.
+Devise a plan and commit yourself to it, persevere.

 Fall in love with golf.

 Train in and trust it.
 Subconscious will guide you.

-Never give in to doubt, fear or fatique.
+Never give in to doubt, fear or Fatigue.

-## Dream, Goals and rocess
+## Dream, Goals and process
 create a dream and use it as a process

 step-by-step goal